CZ-NIC/knot/doc/configuration.rst

 * Answer, Authority, Additional records packet sections processing
 * After-query processing

-For example, processing an Internet-zone query needs to find an answer.
+For example, processing an Internet-class query needs to find an answer.
 Then based on the previous state, it may also append an authority SOA or provide additional records.
 Each of these actions represents a 'processing step'.
 Now, if a query module is loaded for a